trco/programming-cheatsheets/digital_ocean_wordpress_migration.rst

 7. Update "A" DNS records to the IP of the new droplet
 ------------------------------------------------------

-Update DNS records for the domain to the IP of the new droplet.
+Update "A" DNS records for the domain to the IP of the new droplet.